waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Johto Journey: Gem's Log

 ## Strategic Plan: Progress to Mr. Pokémon
-1. Finish nicknaming Cyndaquil "Calcifer".
-2. Receive the Pokédex and Poké Balls from Professor Elm and his Aide.
+1. Receive the Pokédex and Poké Balls from Professor Elm and his Aide.
-3. Exit New Bark Town and head west to Route 29.
+2. Exit New Bark Town and head west to Route 29.
-4. Reach Mr. Pokémon's house to collect the Mystery Egg.
+3. Reach Mr. Pokémon's house to collect the Mystery Egg.

 ## Tile Mechanics
 ### Global